Statistical mechanics: Applications

 Statistical physics explains and quantitatively describes superconductivity, superfluidity, turbulence, collective phenomena in solids and plasma, and the structural features of liquid.
-It underlies the modern astrophysics and virial theorem.
+It underlies modern astrophysics and the virial theorem.
 In solid state physics, statistical physics aids the study of liquid crystals, phase transitions, and critical phenomena.
 Many experimental studies of matter are entirely based on the statistical description of a system.
 These include the scattering of cold neutrons, X-ray, visible light, and more.
 Statistical physics also plays a role in materials science, nuclear physics, astrophysics, chemistry, biology and medicine (e.g. study of the spread of infectious diseases).

-Analytical and computational techniques derived from statistical physics of disordered systems, can be extended to large-scale problems, including machine learning, e.g., to analyze the weight space of deep neural networks.
+Analytical and computational techniques derived from statistical physics of disordered systems, can be extended to large-scale problems, including machine learning, e.g. to analyze the weight space of deep neural networks.
 Statistical physics is thus finding applications in the area of medical diagnostics.

 Quantum statistical mechanics

 Quantum statistical mechanics is statistical mechanics applied to quantum mechanical systems.
 In quantum mechanics, a statistical ensemble (probability distribution over possible quantum states) is described by a density operator S, which is a non-negative, self-adjoint, trace-class operator of trace 1 on the Hilbert space H describing the quantum system.
 This can be shown under various mathematical formalisms for quantum mechanics.
 One such formalism is provided by quantum logic.